 The purpose of the hearing is to determine if the dog’s return to the community would pose a danger to public safety.
 In many instances, evaluation is made not only about the dog but also about the environment in which the dog will be placed, and also about the owner’s attitude and sense of responsibility.

 Usually, a single hearing officer conducts a dangerous dog hearing.
 The fate of the dog therefore usually rests in the hands of this person.
 Unfortunately, in my experience, I have found some hearing officers to be arrogant, biased, argumentative, cutting witness testimony off, and ignorant of basic principles of animal behavior.
-Owners with accused dogs need to be prepared to deal with these kinds of hearing officers, and it may be difficult because they are the ones in control.
+Owners need to be prepared to deal with the occasionally incompetent hearing officer.
+This may be difficult because the hearing officer is the one in charge.
+They like to exercise their authority.
 On the other hand, I have come across hearing officers who have been fair, balanced, impartial, and with a fundamental understanding of the basics of dog behavior.